 Why do it

-- Prestigious national competition is highly motivating for students and the school as a whole
+- A prestigious nationwide (England and Wales) competition, highly motivating for students and the school as a whole

-- Challenges students to engage with wide-ranging cross-curricular topics, while helping to meet National Curriculum speaking and listening targets
+- Challenges students to engage with wide-ranging cross-curricular topics, while helping to meet curriculum speaking and listening targets

 - Encourages confidence, critical thinking and social mobility, broadening students’ horizons and opportunities